Alejogb1/job-board/blog-data/meta-data-xml-file-purpose.md

 id: "meta-data-xml-file-purpose"
 ---

-Okay so you're asking about metadata XML files their purpose right I've been wrestling with those things for what feels like forever I mean back in the day when I was a fresh grad working at some startup we literally lived and breathed XML it was the wild west of data interchange let me tell you
+you're asking about metadata XML files their purpose right I've been wrestling with those things for what feels like forever I mean back in the day when I was a fresh grad working at some startup we literally lived and breathed XML it was the wild west of data interchange let me tell you

-Look at it this way at its core a metadata XML file is just a structured way to describe *other* data It's not the data itself it's the data *about* the data Like imagine you have a massive pile of photos right Each photo is data But what about the date the photo was taken the location where it was taken who's in the photo that's all *metadata* And XML is a way to organize that information so a machine can understand it
+Look at it this way at its core a metadata XML file is just a structured way to describe _other_ data It's not the data itself it's the data _about_ the data Like imagine you have a massive pile of photos right Each photo is data But what about the date the photo was taken the location where it was taken who's in the photo that's all _metadata_ And XML is a way to organize that information so a machine can understand it

 Think of it like this its a key value storage that uses tags to define and describe the data instead of a key value index with a string